-The following Management's Discussion and Analysis (MD&A) of activities and financial performance of the East Kern Cemetery District (the District) provides introduction to the financial statements of the District for the years ended June 30, 2023 and 2022.
+The following Management's Discussion and Analysis (MD&A) of activities and financial performance of the East Kern Cemetery District (the District) provides an introduction to the financial statements of the District for the years ended June 30, 2024 and 2023.
 We encourage readers to consider the information presented here in conjunction with the financial statements and related notes, which follows this section.